There are so many different brands out there that it can often be difficult to know the best contraceptive pill for you.

 This guide aims to provide an overview, and to answer some initial questions.
 However, it should not be used as a substitute for a doctor’s consultation.
 You should always seek a doctor’s advice before taking the pill or changing brand (click here for our online contraceptive pill service).

-All types of contraceptive pill are equally good at preventing pregnancy: they can have a 99% success rate if taken correctly and consistently.
+All types of contraceptive pill are equally good at preventing pregnancy: they can have a 99% success rate if they are always used correctly.

 The combined pill - the best contraceptive pill for most people